BenTho-Uni/libqqc/README.md

 ```
 - `wGPU` : enables GPU versions of calculations, NOT SUPPORTED YET

-after `cofigure`, change to build directory, and compile with `make`
+after `configure`, change to build directory, and compile with `make`
 ```
 cd build
 make